newor0599/blocklyPondConfig/README.md

 # A blockly game website redesign

 ## Why?
+I like to play some chill coding game on this website, but the UI is really not my cup of tea

 ## How to use this configuration
 1. Go to [Blockly game: pond](https://blockly.games/pond-duck?lang=en) in your web browser